enthought/codetools/docs/source/tut_multicontext.rst

         >>> default_context['b']
         'foo'

-    The key thing to note is that the multicontext removes keys from contexts that don't match the occur before it gets a matching context, but does not remove the key from later contexts.
+    Note that if a context rejects an item, the MultiContext removes the key for that item from the rejecting context.
+If a context accepts an item, and the same key exists in later contexts (in the context list), the items with that key in the later contexts are untouched.

-    If this sort of behaviour is not what you want, then you can easily subclass MultiContext to provide the semantics that your application requires.
+    If this sort of behavior is not what you want, then you can easily subclass MultiContext to provide the semantics that your application requires.

 Using a MultiContext in the Block-Context-Execution Manager pattern allows us